 - A Q&A session with participants from the webinar.

-4. Emergency benefit for temporary visa holdersThe Foreign Nationals Support Programme has now finished but there is still support available.
+3. Emergency benefit for temporary visa holdersThe Foreign Nationals Support Programme has now finished but there is still support available.
 If your community members have got a temporary visa and you can’t work, support yourself or return home due to COVID-19, you may be able to get an Emergency Benefit.
 This payment is to help with your basic living costs.
+This support is available until August 2021.
 More information is available from Work and Income.

-6. MSD Community Capability and Resilience Fund (1st round closed 13 Nov)
+5. MSD Community Capability and Resilience Fund (2nd round opening in July 2021)

 The new Community Capability and Resilience Fund – a $36 million fund over 2 years – is available to community groups that come from a cross-section of their local community.
 The fund focuses on community wellbeing and efforts to help promote social inclusion and is targeted towards initiatives that support priority groups, which include Māori, Pacific, ethnic migrant communities, and culturally and linguistically diverse (CALD) groups.
 It is not available to Individuals, Limited Companies unless they are a registered trust, or Foodbanks.